MegaBitmap/UDPBD-for-XEBP/README.md

 6. Complete setup by following the steps specific to the device you want to load games from.

-### UDPBD on Windows
+### UDPBD/UDPFS on Windows

 **If you plan to use virtual memory cards please read this:**
+VMCs only work with exFAT partitions.
-You must use udpbd-server when using VMCs, udpbd-vexfat does NOT support VMCs.
+You must use udpbd-server or udpfs_bd when using VMCs, udpbd-vexfat and udpfs do NOT support VMCs.
-udpbd-server only works with exFAT partitions.
-A preformatted virtual exFAT drive can be mounted if no exFAT partition is found.
 After opening neutrino Launcher in XEBP with a game in view, press the ⏹ square button to open the context menu.
 In the context menu you can enable or disable VMCs globally or individually per game.
 For transferring, importing, or exporting saves from VMC files you can use [PS2-VMC-GUI](https://github.com/MegaBitmap/PS2-VMC-GUI).

 7. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), download then extract the `UDPBDG` folder somewhere in `Documents` or `Downloads` (It is a portable app, do NOT use `Program Files` or any other system related folder).

-8. Start the UDPBDG sync/server app (UDPBDG.exe).
+8. Start the UDPBDG sync/server app and pick a mode.
-(optional) Click mount exFAT drive for VMC support.
+udpfs is the recommended.

 9. Rip/copy any PlayStation 2 ISOs you wish to load into the folder (CD or DVD) that corresponds with their original source media.